 This is a Babinda Regional Council decision as the "The Boulders Scenic Reserve" isn't technically within a National Park designation.
 However, the area backs onto the Wooroonooran National Park.

-Someone didn’t read the article.
-Yes, you can swim at Babinda Boulders Cairns.
-It’s a very popular swimming spot for locals and visitors.
+Yes, you can swim at Babinda Boulders.
+It's a very popular swimming spot for locals and visitors.
 The main swimming spot is signposted at the creek entrance just after the toilet blocks.

 Swimming further downstream at the Devils Pool is prohibited.